-When investing in software, you need to tailor your decisions accordingly.
+The important thing to recognize is that these differences exist.
+You need to tailor your decisions accordingly.
 If all you need is an archive management tool, there are systems built just for that.
 If you want something able to supercharge your video production capabilities, there are tools that can do that too.
 Pick the right one and get the outcome you need at a price point that fits.